 But a single mother in Colonial Heights is one of hundreds who say that they have yet to receive benefits or information on their unemployment status.

-“I’ve been sitting on my last $200 actually and at the end of this month I don’t know what’s going to happen next,” said Alexus Nelson, who is the single parent of her daughter.
+“I’ve been sitting on my last $200 actually and at the end of this month I don’t know what’s going to happen next,” said Alexus Nelson, who is the single parent of her young daughter.